Platting

 It is required when large pieces of property are developed in phases, or in areas under common ownership.

-No, P&Z approval is not necessary for amending minor plats and subdivisions 4 lots or less, and no new streets or public infrastructure is required.
-These plats are approved in-house by Director of Planning and development.
+No, P&Z approval is not necessary for amending or minor plats.
+These types of plats are subdivisions of 4 lots or less, and no new streets or other new public infrastructure is required.
+These plats are approved in-house by the Planning and Development Director if all code requirements are met prior to the P&Z meeting.

 How do I get a plat prepared?

 You will need to enlist the services of a licensed professional surveyor.
 A licensed professional engineer will also be needed if you have public infrastructure required.
-You can locate a professional engineer or surveyor by contacting the Texas Society of Professional Engineers or the Texas Surveyor's Association or by looking in your local phone directory.
-Fifteen (15) blue or black line prints (24" x 36", scale 1" = 100' or equivalent), one (1) reduction (8-1/2" x 11") and a digital copy of the graphics file should be prepared.
-Other submittal requirements are included in the Appendix of this guide.
+You can locate a professional engineer or surveyor by contacting the Texas Board of Professional Engineers and Land Surveyors, via your preferred search engine, or by looking in your local phone directory.
+See the three plat checklists below for a summary of major requirements as outlined in the City’s Code of Ordinances Chapter 154 (https://codelibrary.amlegal.com/codes/harkerhts/latest/harker_tx/0-0-0-5900#JD_Chapter154).